nyhadx/PwC_call_center/README.md

 10. Satisfaction rating: Customer satisfaction rating for the call (on a scale of 1-5, with 5 being the highest).

 *Cleaned to fix the AvgTalkDuration data type from time format to decimal.
-*Fixed Date format from datetime to date format *Duration (seconds) were converted to minutes for easy comparison
+*Fixed Date format from datetime to date format.
+*Duration (seconds) were converted to minutes for easy comparisons.